23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Fellow

-Do you know someone who’s been using the same old drip coffee maker since the Y2K scare?
-Grab them this unbelievably sleek model featuring built-in brewing guidance and barista-quality results.
+Do you know someone who’s been using the same old drip coffee maker since we were worried about Y2K?
+Gift them this unbelievably sleek model, featuring built-in brewing guidance and barista-quality results.
 It’s a gift that says “I love you, but your caffeine habit deserves better than that percolator from 1976.”

 $400 at Fellow